Lithuanian is the language of Lithuania, as well spoken in other countries.

 The following are the variations of Lithuanian language (ones that are or were commonly used for writting):

-- African Lithuanian - spoken in Lithuanian communities formerly part of the Southern Lands colony, currently Maasai and northern Chinese East Africa, as well by emmigrants from these communities to other African states, such as Rhodesia and Ethiopia.
+- African Lithuanian - spoken in Lithuanian communities formerly part of the Southern Lands colony, currently Maasai and northern Chinese East Africa, as well by emmigrants from these communities to other African states, such as Mutapa and Ethiopia.
 Uses Smetonian alphabet, some Slavic and African loanwords; some of the loanwords in Common Lithuanian are not used in African Lithuanian however, as here more of the Reformed Lithuanian words are used; for example, some sciences are still called by reformed Lithuanian names, instead of using original latin ones as Common Lithuanian does.